ylify/VEHoP/README.md

 -
 1) If all inputs are proteins, it should work in any organisms, including prokaryotes and eukaryotes.
 2) If some of the inputs are transcripts, the genetic_code in TransDecoder should be adjusted (-g Universal).
 If the parameter is given, it will adopt TransDecoder in predicting coding potential in transcripts.
 3) If some of the inputs are genomic sequences or miniprot-based transcripts, you should add the database for alignment (-d database).
-Otherwise, it will raise exception and exit.
+Otherwise, it will raise exceptions and exit.

 Installation